How Hard Is It To Hit A Pitch From An MLB Pitcher?

 Types of Pitches

-The three main types of pitches can be broken down into fastballs, breaking balls, and changeups (aka off-speed pitches), each of which presents unique challenges to a hitter.
+The three main types of pitches can be broken down into fastballs, breaking balls, and changeups (or off-speed pitches), each of which presents unique challenges to a hitter.
 Fastballs like the two-seam or four-seam have an extremely high velocity with an average modern speed of over 95 mph.
 Some forms of fastballs like the cutter also involve last-minute angle changes to throw a batter off.
 Breaking balls like the curveball or the slider use dramatic swerves to throw a batter off.
 Lastly, changeups appear like a fastball to the batter at first but are actually about 10-15 mph slower to challenge the hitter’s timing and reflexes.

 How Batters Analyze A Pitch